MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 4. To add an unsubscribe link to your email message, see [Unsubscribe from a survey](#unsubscribe-from-a-survey).

-5. To personalize the email by using first and last names of the respondent, see [Personalize an email](#personalize-an-email).
+5. To personalize the email by using survey variables, see [Personalize an email](#personalize-an-email).

 6. To embed the first question of the survey into your email message, see [Embed survey in an email](#embed-survey-in-an-email).